Kristófer Reyes: Return to Víkingur Ólafsvík

 In April 2019, Reyes returned to his boyhood club Víkingur.
 Reyes scored his first professional goal in a 2–4 away win against Leiknir.

 Fjölnir

 Reyes joined Fjölnir in February 2021.
 He scored his first goal for the club in a 1–4 away win against Augnablik in the 2021 Icelandic Men's Football Cup - Third Round.

 Kórdrengir

 In March 2022, after a successful trial, Reyes joined second division club Kórdrengir.
 He scored his first goal on his debut for the club in a 3–0 win against Vestri in the 2022 Icelandic Men's Football League Cup.

 Ægir

 A season later, Reyes joined Ægir on a free transfer.

+Krabi FC

+Reyes joined Krabi F.C. in Thai League 2 in January 2024 and made his debut on 6 January against Rayong F.C.
+He scored his first goal for the club in a 1-1 away draw with Pattaya United F.C. on 20 January.

 International career

 Reyes was born and raised in Ólafsvík, Iceland to a Filipino father and an Icelandic mother, making him eligible to represent either Philippines or Iceland at international level.

 Philippines

 In October 2018, Reyes was invited to train with the Philippines in preparation for the 2018 AFF Suzuki Cup and 2019 AFC Asian Cup.
 He revealed that he was contacted in 2017 by former Philippines international Ray Anthony Jónsson, who is also half Icelandic, about his interest to play for the Philippines.

+In May 2024, Reyes was included in the Philippines 28-man squad for the 2026 FIFA World Cup qualifying matches against Vietnam and Indonesia.